 To obtain a Returned Materials Authorization (RMA), contact CAMPBELL SCIENTIFIC, INC., phone (435) 227-9000.
-Please write the issued RMA number clearly on the outside of the shipping container.
+After an application engineer determines the nature of the problem, an RMA number will be issued.
+Please write this number clearly on the outside of the shipping container.
 Campbell Scientific's shipping address is: